databio/pypiper/doc/source/intro.rst

   a pipeline with complex task dependencies, there are better options.
 We view this as an advantage because it makes the pipeline easier to write, easier to understand, and easier to debug.
-For developmental pipelines, the complexity cost is not worth the minimal benefit (as sample size increases).
+For developmental pipelines, the complexity cost is not worth the minimal benefit -- read this `post on parallelism in bioinformatics <http://databio.org/posts/paralellism_in_bioinformatics.html>`_ for an explanation.

 - Cluster submission.
 Pypiper does not handle any sort of cluster job submission or  resource requesting.
 Instead, we have divided this into a